TritonDataCenter/rfd/rfd/0027/README.md

 that CN lacking data until it comes back up.
 It is also easier for the agent to become a noisy neighbor.

-### Metric Client Proxy
+### Metric Agent Proxy
-The Metric Client Proxy lives between a customers Prometheus server and the Metric Clients that live on each compute node.
+The Metric Agent Proxy lives between a customers Prometheus server and the Metric Agents that live on each compute node.

-Though the Metric Client is a highly available cluster per data center, it will have a DNS A record per monitored customer container assigned to it so that it can respond as if it was the monitored instance itself.
+Though the Metric Agent is a highly available cluster per data center, it will have a DNS A record per monitored customer container assigned to it so that it can respond as if it was the monitored instance itself.
 In addition to the DNS A records, one or more DNS SRV records will be created to allow a customers Prometheus server to automatically discover containers that should be polled.

 This is an operator controlled zone, deployed with sdcadm.
-The zone will need to have a leg on the admin network in order to talk with the Metric Client, and a leg on the external network to expose it to customers.
+The zone will need to have a leg on the admin network in order to talk with the Metric Agent, and a leg on the external network to expose it to customers.
 However it does consume additional resources on any node that it is provisioned on, so it should keep an accounting of customer usage.